the heft and the edge 10/6/2020

 My extra sense popped up and flagged a room I was about to pass.
-I was at the time searching for the rabbit who had mysteriously disappeared a few nights past.
-My situation was not too desperate: I knew enough by now to eke out an existence.
-I don't suppose I needed the rabbit, but to tell the truth I missed him.
-And so I was searching: if I couldn't find Cahill, then I was going to have to find the library.
-Hal
+I was at the time searching for the rabbit - he’d mysteriously disappeared a few nights past.
+My situation was not too desperate.
+I knew enough by now to eke out an existence.
+I don't suppose I needed the rabbit but to tell the truth I missed him.
+I’m not good at being alone.
+It added an edge to the search.
+You see if I couldn't find Cahill, then I was going to have to find the library.
+Hal was engineering again.

-I should have smashed through the window, but you can’t help it, can you: we’re so conditioned to use fucking doors.
-For God’s sakes!.
-I’d made the wrong choice and as soon as I left the room he moved it, all of it: the shed, the garden, Sarah.
+I should have smashed through the window to get to her, but you can’t help it, can you: so conditioned to use fucking doors.
+For God’s sake!
+The door had closed behind me.
+I grabbed at the handle but it was too late.
+He’d moved it, all of it: the shed, the garden, Sarah.
 The bastard wouldn't even let me see her.
 Not even for a minute.
 God but I hate him.

-I wandered around the empty room for a while.
+I wandered around the empty room for a little while.
+Until I stopped crying.

 I had a cheerful (read manic) hour paying it out, letting it lie, green on grey.
 I even managed a song as I marched: